sismolev/webapps2/2_Plane-Speaking/instructions.md

 Yes, you can [use Wikipedia](https://en.wikipedia.org/wiki/List_of_X-planes), but don't copy/paste!.

 Don't forget that you want to add these elements in the loop, not in the HTML.
 How could we do this easily?
 Would arrays help?

+### Pics or it didn't fly
+Alright great.
+We have a list item with a description for each airplane, but who wants to *read* about these things, amirite???
+Let's add some pictures (again, Wikipedia's fine).

+The amount of info about our planes is getting a little complex.
+We might want to consider moving the array of info (or object, hint hint) to another file and link that before our `app.js`.

+Also, at this point, we might consider moving from a list element to separate `<div>` elements for each aircraft.